OxBRCInformatics/common-language-runtime/README.md

     wiped_report = null
 ```

-### 3. Wipeout Reports
+### 3. Wipe out Reports

-This step is designed to wipeout all “empty” reports.
+This step is designed to wipe out all “empty” reports.
 This is done using regular expressions loaded from `data_products.safeguard.report_removal_regex`.

 **Please see the [section about the redaction cache](#redaction-cache)**

-The following SQL is suggested for performing step 3 of the redaction to wipeout the empty reports.
+The following SQL is suggested for performing step 3 of the redaction to wipe out the empty reports.
 It will update each row setting the wiped report column in the table.

 ```tsql
 UPDATE dp_xxx.redacted_imaging_reports